 A History of American Isolationism

-While it would be difficult to navigate the quagmire that is Donald Trump’s governing principle of international relations, one thing is clear: his “America First” agenda has roots in a longstanding American political tradition.
+While it would be difficult to navigate the quagmire that is President Trump’s governing principle of international relations, one thing is clear: his “America First” agenda has roots in a longstanding American political tradition.
 In July 1797, for example, an American envoy was sent to Paris in hopes of defusing tensions between the newly-formed French Republic and the United States.
 Upon their arrival, the diplomats were approached by three agents of the French Foreign Minister, who demanded bribes and a loan before formal negotiations could begin.
 The Americans were offended by such a request, despite it being relatively common practice in contemporary European politics, and left France without engaging in formal negotiations.
 United States Congressman Robert Goodloe Harper later rebuffed the French at a Philadelphia dinner party with a widely-admired toast: “millions for defense, but not one cent for tribute.”

 This, one could say, was the birth of the American isolationist movement.
-While iterations of this sentiment have shifted throughout the centuries—from Thomas Jefferson’s insistence on no foreign entanglements, to the Monroe Doctrine of avoiding inter-European conflicts in the New World—skepticism towards foreign interactions, diplomatic or otherwise, is not a phenomenon unique to Trump.
+While the manifestations of this sentiment have shifted throughout the centuries—from Thomas Jefferson’s insistence on no foreign entanglements, to the Monroe Doctrine of avoiding inter-European conflicts in the New World—skepticism towards foreign interactions, diplomatic or otherwise, is not a phenomenon unique to Trump.

 In our modern era, when many Americans are critical of involvement in long and costly wars in the Middle East, or the perceived inequality of NATO funding, there have again been calls for a withdrawal of American presence abroad, both militaristically and diplomatically.
 There is, however, a marked difference between our time and Roosevelt’s.

 According to an article published January 1st, 1941 in The Boston Globe, the isolationists in Congress “seem to have tried, quite consciously and as a matter of strategy, to make up in noise what they lacked numbers.”
 This desperate approach at public persuasion drew the contempt of politicians on both sides of the aisle who understood that opposing the Axis powers was more important than politically safeguarding themselves against the possibility of vague ‘foreign entanglements’.
 And yet, the isolationist fear-mongering was so visible off Capitol Hill that it led “casual headline readers [to] believe the isolationists [had] great congressional power.”
-This strategy backfired: the non-isolationist contempt for alarmist rhetoric ensured that the isolationists would ultimately gain neither votes nor respect.
+This strategy backfired: the non-isolationist contempt for alarmist rhetoric ensured that the isolationists would gain neither votes nor respect.